Forest-Penguin/Fitness-Habit-Tracker/Documents/Project Requirement Document (PRD).md

 # Project Requirement Document (PRD)

 ## Overview
 The Fitness Tracking Android App is designed to help users achieve their health and wellness goals by providing a comprehensive platform to track fitness progress, monitor daily habits, and manage workouts.
-With a focus on usability, performance, and offline accessibility, this app aims to stand out through its intuitive Material Design interface, engaging features, and modern Android architecture.
+With a focus on usability, performance, and offline accessibility, this app stands out through its intuitive Material Design interface, engaging features, and modern Android architecture.
 The development process leverages Android best practices and industry-standard technologies to ensure high performance and maintainability.

 ## Objective
 Develop a Fitness Tracking Android App that empowers users to set and track fitness goals, monitor daily habits, and manage workouts.
-The app will feature a responsive Material Design UI, secure local data storage using Room, and offline functionality.
+The app features a responsive Material Design UI, secure local data storage using Room, and offline functionality.

 ## Development Methodology
 We follow Android development best practices with an Agile methodology, breaking the project into milestones with iterative updates based on user feedback.
 Requirements are continuously refined to ensure alignment with project goals.